fbpx

 What is Dog Assisted Therapy?

-A Dog-Assisted Therapy session usually lasts one hour and involves the child, therapist, therapy dog and parents or caregivers.
+A Dog-Assisted Therapy session usually lasts one hour and involves the child, occupational therapist, Therapy Dog and parents or caregivers.

 The service is based around specific goals with children attending a block of weekly therapy sessions.
 Our accredited dog trainer will also attend some sessions to assist our therapists as required.